Matilda Freeman: Life and career

 In October 2021, Freeman portrayed a teenage version of Lin in the sixth episode of its first season of the sitcom Alma's Not Normal.
 In 2023, Freeman played Leila in the thriller series The Power.
 In 2024, Freeman portrayed Lilly Wells in the dark comedy-thriller television series Passenger.
+In 2026, Freeman portrayed Maria in the comedy thriller series How to Get to Heaven from Belfast.
+She also appeared in the crime drama TV series The Blame as Sophie Madsen.

 Personal life

 In June 2021, Freeman publicly came out as bisexual on her Instagram story when answering a question about her sexuality.
 Freeman later thanked her fans for the "love and support" that she had received after revealing her sexuality online, saying, "I really wasn't expecting it and it means the absolute world, you guys are amazing".
 As of 2021, Freeman lives on a farm.
 She enjoys surfing, writing, climbing, painting and visiting the zoo.
-Freeman considers herself a shy person and did not go out to parties before joining Coronation Steet.
+Freeman considers herself a shy person and did not go out to parties before joining Coronation Street.